AnonymizedRepositoryPerson/RewardEstimator/README.md

 # Reward Estimation for Variance Reduction in Deep Reinforcement Learning
 ## Installation

 We based our code primarily off of [ikostrikov's pytorch-rl repo](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).
 Follow installation instructions there.

+### Make sure to be using pytorch 0.3.1

 ## How to run